-Poppleton Park also contains a softball field with a crusher dust infield, grassy outfield, warning track, homerun fence and bleachers.
+Poppleton Park also contains a softball field with a crusher dust infield, grassy outfield, warning track, home run fence and bleachers.
 A paved parking lot is located at the end of Rivenoak Road.
 A drinking fountain is located between the parking lot and baseball field.
 The park also has two tennis courts which were rebuilt in 2000.

-- " Baseball field
+- " Baseball Field

-- " Tennis courts (2)
+- " Tennis Courts (2)

-- " Playground equipment
+- " Playground Equipment

 - " Swings

-- " Picnic tables (4)
+- " Picnic Tables (4)

-- " Seating (benches, 16)
+- " Seating (Benches, 16)

-- " Drinking fountain
+- " Drinking Fountain

+- " Bike Racks